soudkynebarbora/chatbot_local/README.md

 In the config.yaml file, change YOUR_MODEL_PATH to the actual path of the model you downloaded in the previous step.
 ### 4. Install the Required Packages
-Install the required packages, they are listed in the requirements.tex file in the reposi- tory.
+Install the required packages, they are listed in the requirements.tex file in the repository.
 ### 5.Run the Application
 Use terminal to execute the command ’streamlit run local_app.py’.